ipld/interface-ipld-format/README.md

 ## Definitions

-- **dagNode**: The implementation specific representation of a deserialized block.
+- **dagNode**: The implementation specific representation of a deserialized blob.

 ## API